mpechner/nextdose/README.md

 In flash store current state and previous state.

 Hit the undo and it display previous state.
 If last state empty, do nothing.

+* ToDo
+- Fix TimeZome
+- Do not keep incrementing the day of the week on "Taken" press
+- Add check to make sure sleep_memory is correctly initiallized

+* Lib
+I copied another project, si I probably do not need this all.
+Will need to fix it.

+- adafruit_bitmap_font
+- adafruit_datetime.mpy
+- adafruit_display_text
+- adafruit_fakerequests.mpy
+- adafruit_io
+- adafruit_magtag
+- adafruit_minimqtt
+- adafruit_ntp.mpy
+- adafruit_portalbase
+- adafruit_requests.mpy
+- neopixel_spi.mpy
+- simpleio.mpy